Cheespeasa1234/uhl_tests/README.md

 4. provide a secure and useful admin interface

 ## To Do
-1. Create grading panel UI
-2. Connect admin page to admin API
+1. @Cheespeasa1234
+    * TEST CODES
+    * Make sure its a valid test code
+    * Sort by what test they took
+    * in view status panel
+    * filter
+2. @MrV1ctor
-3. Restyle testing page
+    * Restyle testing page
+    * Ideally using bootstrap?
-4. Sort by class
+3. @Cheespeasa1234 Sort by class (low priority)

 # Installation & Development